 Choosing between an EHR and an EMR can seem like an obvious choice, but don’t make the leap just yet.
 While an EHR is usually the best choice for large practices and hospitals that need to share information with other healthcare providers, the same may not be true for small practices.
 If your practice is self-contained or specialized, an EMR could be more than enough to fulfill your needs.
 We’ve compiled a checklist for both EHR software features and EMR requirements to help you make the right choice for you.

 Questions to Ask

 There are a variety of important questions that you should ask when choosing a system.
 You will have to take into account a variety of issues before deciding which system to buy and which ones you could really do without.
 Some of the questions you could ask as you look at these types of EHR/EMR systems include:

 - What kind of inefficiencies does the current system you are using have?

-- How will getting an EMR system help your organization?
+- How will getting an EHR system help your organization?

 - Does the system at the top of your list introduce new limitations or will it solve the problems you currently have?